-I thought I would take you inside my design notebook to give you a glimpse of where we will be looking for new plants for the gardens at Coastal Maine Botanic Garden.
-Over the winter, we are working on a full slate of garden redesigns and planting enhancements, as most gardeners do in the off season.
+I thought I would take you inside my design notebook.
+I want to give you a glimpse of where we will be looking for new plants for the gardens at Coastal Maine Botanic Garden.
+Over the winter, we’re working on a full slate of garden redesigns and planting enhancements, as most gardeners do in the off season.
 Throughout the summer, I walked the gardens with our garden staff and made notes on strong combinations and weak planting pockets.
 We are taking this list of improvements back into the office now that the ground is frozen and we are cross-referencing it with the growing lists of cool plants coming onto the market.

 If you are doing the same, these are some of the top nurseries that we (the pros) are using to refine our wishlists of plants and nail down our improvements and plant orders for next spring.

-The top nurseries for finding unique plants online:
+The top nurseries for finding and buying unique plants online:

-Rarefind Nursery – this mail-order nursery from New Jersey probably has one of the best selections of unusual woody plants for the mid-Atlantic and New England.
+This mail-order nursery from New Jersey has one of the best selections of unusual woody plants for the mid-Atlantic and New England.
 I will make a lengthy list of flowering trees and shrubs from Rarefind.

-Broken Arrow Nursery – Broken Arrow is a Connecticut institution founded by Richard Jaynes that was made famous with all of his mountain laurel introductions.
-Broken Arrow, like Rarefind, specializes in extremely unusual shrubs and small trees (as well as mountain laurels).
+Broken Arrow is a Connecticut institution founded by Richard Jaynes that was made famous with all of his mountain laurel introductions.
+Like Rarefind, Broken Arrow specializes in extremely unusual shrubs and small trees (as well as mountain laurels).

-Landcraft Environments – Landcraft is the go-to nursery for unusual tropical plants for the mid-Atlantic and New England.
+Landcraft is the go-to nursery for unusual tropical plants for the mid-Atlantic and New England.
 They are located on Long Island and have become synonymous for over-the-top, wow annuals.
-We bought a truck load of plants from Landcraft for the gardens this past summer.
+We bought a truck load of online plants from Landcraft for the gardens this past summer.
 When the plants arrived in late May, our staff oohed and aahed over them.

-Far Reaches Farm – This nursery from Washington State sells a lot of plants that we would love to try but just cannot buy here on the east coast.
+This nursery from Washington State sells a lot of plants that we would love to try but just cannot buy here on the east coast.
+If you are on the west coast – this is a great place to buy online plants.
 We have ordered quite a few plants for the gardens at CMBG that have done quite well in our Maine environment.

 And if you are looking for new containers (so you can grow more stuff!) – these are the two companies that we love.

 Are there other nurseries on your list that you think we should check out as well?
-What are some of your favorite places to buy plants and containers?
+What are some of your favorite places to buy plants and containers online?

 image: Sanguisorba ‘Midnight child’ – Available from Opus Plants